UPPMAX/programming_formalisms/docs/misc/wrap_up.md

     - Remember what the course was about

-!!! hint Remember to revisit the course material
+!!! hint "Remember to revisit the course material"
     - The course material is under constant update from your reviews and therefore will add information over time.
     - The course material is updated to reflect new trends